The Grand Teton's Upper Exum Climbing Route

 The summit ridgeline

 Run along the ridgeline and go under the eastern aspect of the Horse to gain the summit.
-Take the path of least resistance.
-Or, you can cross over to the Owen-Spalding route in front of the Horse and approach the summit from the western side.
-You can also climb the Horse (start on the SW corner) but very few climbers actually do — they just want to get to the the summit ASAP at this point.
-And Kids, who are probably mentally and physically exhausted at this point, will have a harder time navigating that line.
+When dry, this may be the easiest path for kids.
+Or, cross over to the Owen-Spalding route in front of the Horse (go left) and approach the summit from the western side.
+That might be quicker if it's dry.
+You can also climb the Horse (start on the SW side by a detached rock) but few climbers do.
+Many are mentally or physically exhausted and just want to reach the summit ASAP.

 The next picture shows a common path to the summit under the eastern aspect of the Horse......